ephb/QMK-on-K4V2/README.md

+# Warning: This guide was outdated.
+The K4 has not been merged to the ***sn32_develop*** branch of SonixQMK yet.
+You either have to use the former default branch ***sn32_master*** or use the branches from the open pull requests if you want to build the most recent version.
+I did only a quick edit, there might some things that are still outdated below.
+But it is possible to build the most recent version and have full VIA and RGB support.

 # Installing QMK on Keychron K4 V2 RGB
-This guide will walk you through the steps necessary to flashing SonixQMK on a Keychron K4 V2 RGB keyboard.
+This guide will walk you through the steps necessary to flashing [SonixQMK](https://github.com/SonixQMK/qmk_firmware) on a Keychron K4 V2 RGB keyboard.

 Made possible by the efforts of [dexter93](https://github.com/dexter93/keychron-k4) and based on the documentation of [CanUnesi/QMK-on-K6](https://github.com/CanUnesi/QMK-on-K6) and [aathma2071/QMK-on-K2V2](https://github.com/aathma2071/QMK-on-K2V2).